leandrocgsi/erudio-angular-api-client/README.md

 [![Build Status](https://travis-ci.org/leandrocgsi/erudio-angular-api-client.svg?branch=master)](https://travis-ci.org/leandrocgsi/erudio-angular-api-client)
 [![Build Status](https://circleci.com/gh/leandrocgsi/erudio-angular-api-client.svg?&style=shield)](https://circleci.com/gh/leandrocgsi/erudio-angular-api-client/)

+This is a simple AngularJS application that can be connect to [Erudio API OAUTH2](https://github.com/leandrocgsi/erudio-api-oauth2)

 # Angular Material-Start

 This Material **start*** project is a *seed* for AngularJS Material applications.
 The project contains a sample AngularJS application and is pre-configured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.